Skip to main content

 More News

-Lecture 23 April 2024 at 6:30pm The James Joyce Centre was delighted to host a presentation about James Joyce’s…
+Lecture 7 February 2025 at 6.30pm The James Joyce Centre was delighted to host the inaugural talk of our Spring Lectu…